contagon/handbook/handbook/3-priesthood-principles.md

 “The Melchizedek Priesthood holds the right of presidency.”
 It has “power and authority over all the offices in the church in all ages of the world, to administer in spiritual things” ([Doctrine and Covenants 107:8](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/107?lang=eng&id=p8#p8)).
 Through this authority, Church leaders direct and administer all the spiritual work of the Church (see [Doctrine and Covenants 107:18](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/107?lang=eng&id=p18#p18)).

 The President of the Church is the presiding high priest over the Melchizedek Priesthood (see [Doctrine and Covenants 107:65–67](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/107?lang=eng&id=p65-p67#p65)).
-The stake president is the presiding high priest in the stake (see [Doctrine and Covenants 107:8, 10](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/107?lang=eng&id=p8,10#p8); see also [6](6-stake-leadership.md) in this handbook).
-The bishop is the presiding high priest in the ward (see [Doctrine and Covenants 107:17](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/107?lang=eng&id=p17#p17); see also [7](7.md) in this handbook).
+The stake president is the presiding high priest in the stake (see [Doctrine and Covenants 107:8, 10](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/107?lang=eng&id=p8,10#p8); see also [chapter 6](6-stake-leadership.md) in this handbook).
+The bishop is the presiding high priest in the ward (see [Doctrine and Covenants 107:17](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/107?lang=eng&id=p17#p17); see also [chapter 7](7.md) in this handbook).

 For information about the offices and responsibilities of the Melchizedek Priesthood, see [8.1](8-elders-quorum.md#81-purpose-and-organization).